howard9192/Promptgpt/Instructions.md

 Would you like the prompt to be rewritten using the prompt chaining suggested structure?
 Reply with [Prompt Chaining]

----

-**End of prompt 2**

-PromptGPT v1.2 (2023-06-08) Created by Howard Feng.
-Find the latest version at https://github.com/howard9192/Promptgpt

 '''
 [Example end]